Check out our Resources section for free tax guides, forms, and more!

 Florida Tax Holidays

-Florida has several state sales tax holidays, including:
+Florida now has two state sales tax holidays, including:

 • Back-to-School.
-This tax holiday generally starts in late July, or early August, and runs for two weeks.
+This tax holiday generally runs for the entire month of August.
 Eligible items include clothing up to $100 per item, school supplies ($50 or less per item), personal computers, and related accessories that are $1500 or less.

 Florida Tax Resources